 You will notice in the context of text are a number of three letter initials such as "SLI," "SEI," "SLE," etc. Those initials refer to what are called Psychological Type Profiles.
 There meaning can be found by going to page so linked.

-Since the time I "saved" the aforementioned page and put it online (below) the author has contacted me via email thanking me for saving the page and any contents thereof with no request on his part to remove it or take it down.
+Since the time I "saved" the aforementioned page and put it online (below) the author, who goes by the screen name TheHotelAmbush, has contacted me via email thanking me for saving the page and any contents thereof with no request on his part to remove it or take it down.
 Typically I would have put his letter up on Getting Letters and Emails page, but, in that Google searches in the past on him has indicated that it appears he wishes to remain anonymous I will just let it go at that.
-His page follows:
+Thus follows TheHotelAmbush's page:

 This page reflects my spiritual interests, coming from a socionic take.
 I have studied teachers primarily in Buddhism, Advaita (a self-contained branch of Hinduism), and Christianity.
 All three of these traditions share many similarities, but differ in socionic emphasis.